 Baby Gear: Sleeping + Napping + Lounging

 Boppy Lounger: Both babies hung out on this every single day for the first 4 months, starting on Day 1.
 We loved it.
 You can wash it in a regular washer (insert praise hands emoji here).
 Anything you can use daily for 4 months straight with a newborn is a W-I-N. See below for another version.

 Pello: This is similar to the Boppy lounger.
 It’s basically a more $$$ version but it lasts longer age-wise.
-We were gifted one for our son and actually got the Twin size because it is more oblong than round and he was a beast of a baby so the extra room was great.
+We were gifted one for our son and actually got the oval Twin size because it is more oblong than round and he was a beast of a baby so the extra room was great.
 When they get older they can still fit in this and lounge to drink their bottles, watch shows, etc.